All “Milks” Are Not Created Equal

 - Seed-based beverages, such as hemp, are newer to the marketplace.
 Their nutritional benefit is touted to be their omega fatty acid content.
 Similar to the other beverages, they also fall short on protein compared to dairy nutrition.

-As you can see, milk alternatives cannot stack up against the essential nutrients in milk.
+As you can see, dairy and milk alternatives cannot stack up against the essential nutrients in milk.
 So next time you are in the dairy aisle, make the best choice with fresh and natural milk.
+Do you know your milk?
+Your choice makes a difference.